LAB02-Research/DeepL-Translator/README.md

 DeepL Translator is released under the [MIT license](https://opensource.org/licenses/MIT).

-**LAB02 Research is not in any way affiliated to DeepL, and does not receive any commisions or other payment for developing this application.**
+**LAB02 Research is not in any way affiliated with DeepL, and does not receive any commisions or other payment for developing this application.**

 ---